 Note: for existing structures, the applicant shall provide competent, substantial evidence to demonstrate that actual or anticipated parking shall not be greater than that which is approved as part of the site plan under applicable county standards.

-Applicant's Response: All parking and loading areas will be met on site per County codes and ordinances.
+All parking and loading areas will be met on site per County codes and ordinances.